 But that’s not the only reason supplementing may be better.
-One study found that DIM supplements are more effective than DIM that comes from food.
+A study found that DIM supplements are more effective than DIM from food sources.
 The minimum recommended daily dosage for DIM is 100 milligrams, though some experts recommend women get at least 200 milligrams and men at least 300 milligrams per day.

 Editor’s note: Did you know that when you take your body from acid to alkaline you can boost your energy, lose weight, soothe digestion, avoid illness and achieve wellness?
 Click here to discover The Alkaline Secret to Ultimate Vitality and revive your life today!

 Diindolylmethane (DIM) Information Resource Center — University of California at Berkeley

 Targeting the Microcirculation by Indole-3-carbinol and Its Main Derivate 3,3,’-diindolylmethane: Effects on Angiogenesis, Thrombosis and Inflammation — Mini Reviews in Medicinal Chemistry

 Diindolylmethane: Purported Benefits, Side Effects & More — Memorial Sloan Kettering Cancer Center

 Interferon-Gamma at the Crossroads of Tumor Immune Surveillance or Evasion — Frontiers in Immunology